rosbacke/delegate/doc/delegate.md

 `delegate& set_free_with_void(void const*)`

 **Set a free function with extra object arg**.
-Call a free function with an extra object reference as first first argument.
+Call a free function with an extra object reference as the first argument.
 Will pass on `obj` when called.
 Intended to allow calling back to code based on free functions, typically found in older systems.
 `template <typename T, R (*fkn)(T&, Args...)>`
 `delegate& set_free_with_object(T& obj)`